CSS PROFILE/IDOC FAQsVisit the College Board's website for more information about CSS PROFILE and IDOC.

 Is the student required to file the CSS PROFILE only if he/she wants to borrow a non-need based loan (a Federal Direct Unsubsidized Student Loan or a Federal Direct Parent PLUS Loan)?

 Students who only want to receive consideration for a Federal Direct Unsubsidized Student Loan or Federal Direct Parent PLUS Loan will only be required to file the FAFSA, and, if selected for federal verification, a federal Verification Worksheet which will be sent to them for completion.
 They will not be required to submit the CSS PROFILE.
 Students who only want to receive consideration for these non-need based loans should also complete a Request for Federal Unsubsidized or Federal Parent PLUS Loan form.

 What is the last date to file the 2017-18 CSS PROFILE?

 Is the student eligible for a fee waiver?

-- Families that do not automatically qualify for the fee waiver may request additional consideration through The HUB.
-A CSS PROFILE Fee Waiver (.pdf) form must be completed and submitted to The HUB for review and determination.
+Families that do not automatically qualify for the fee waiver may request additional consideration by completing a CSS PROFILE Fee Waiver form and submitting it to The HUB for review and determination.

 How does the student make corrections to his/her CSS PROFILE after it has been submitted?

-To make corrections, the student should print the acknowledgement that becomes available after he/she submits the PROFILE, make corrections directly on the acknowledgement, and submit the corrections to Carnegie Mellon to update.
+To make corrections, the student should print the acknowledgement that becomes available after the PROFILE is submitted, make corrections directly on the acknowledgement, and submit the corrections to Carnegie Mellon.
 The acknowledgement must be signed by the student or parent and can be mailed to The HUB, Carnegie Mellon University, 5000 Forbes Ave., Pittsburgh, PA 15213, or faxed to 412-268-6651.